alex-s-gardner/GlobalGlacierAnalysis.jl/README.md

 # GlobalGlacierAnalysis.jl

-A Julia package for comprehensive glacier elevation change and hydrological analysis using multi-mission satellite GlobalGlacierAnalysisetry and model data.
+A Julia package for comprehensive glacier elevation change and hydrological analysis using multi-mission satellite altimetry and model data.

 ## Overview